Nebraska Wesleyan University Theatre

 1. Apply to Nebraska Wesleyan University using our free online application.

-To be considered for our New York or Chicago interviews, complete your upload by: Tuesday, Jan.
-21
+To be considered for our Chicago interviews, complete your upload by: Tuesday, Jan.
+15.

 Note: Your letters of recommendation and transcripts may be uploaded after the due dates listed above.
 An official hard copy of your transcript and your ACT/SAT scores MUST be mailed to our Admission office to complete your application.
 This important information will be a factor in determining your scholarship award.

-- New York/Chicago Auditions provide an opportunity to audition for our program in major theatre markets of New York and Chicago.
-Advance registration is required by Tuesday, January 21, 2014.
+- Chicago Auditions provide an opportunity to audition for our program in major theatre markets such as Chicago.
+Advance registration is required by January 15, 2015.

 - High School Thespian Festival Auditions: If you plan to audition at one of the high school thespian festivals listed on our schedule, simply follow the guidelines of the auditions program provided by the festival organizers.
 At most festivals our faculty representatives will post call-backs for one-on-one interviews following the auditions.